The Ultimate Guide to Instagram Reels

 While the Reels algorithm hasn’t been locked down yet, it feels similar to the TikTok For You page.
 It’s likely influenced by who you already follow, what content you interact with, and where you’re located.

-And just like TikTok, if you find a song or audio clip you like, you can tap the music and select “Use Audio”.
+Similar to TikTok, if you find a song or audio clip you like, you can tap the music and select “Use Audio”.

 Take a peek at the other videos using that audio and see what’s out there.
 It never hurts to take inspiration and jump on a trend!
 Users can also select music from a huge library or use their own audio.

-Note: The Instagram Reels music feature may not work for all Instagram accounts.
+Beware that the Instagram Reels music feature may not work for all Instagram accounts.

 If you notice your account doesn’t have the music feature, don’t panic!
 There are ways you can work around it.
 Either record your own music and audio or you can edit your video outside of Instagram Reels.